Rejected & Forsaken

 Some of the closest bonds in life end unhappily.
 Husbands desert their wives and parents forsake their children.
 Yet couples when they marry express undying love for each other and nature teaches us to love our offspring.

 But there is a principle stronger than nature called sin.
 Love is often no more than self-gratification, and many parents selfishly live for themselves and not their children.

 How can I face rejection?

 Rejection hurts.
-We all need to be loved by someone.
+We all need to be loved.
 When rejected it is not unusual to feel worthless, like rubbish that is thrown away.

 How can the Gospel of Christ comfort me?

 If you have been rejected or forsaken you need a friend.
 Jesus is the friend of sinners, but to enjoy His friendship we must forsake the things that displease Him.
 “You are my friends” said Jesus, “if you do whatever I command you” (John 15:14).
 When Jesus died for sinners He was forsaken by God.
 Come as a sinner to Jesus and you need never feel forsaken again.